University of Manitoba: Student groups and representation

 The students at the university are members of the University of Manitoba Students' Union (UMSU).
 UMSU represents students at the Board of Governors and Senate, as well as providing programs and support to students.
 The University of Manitoba Graduate Students' Association (UMGSA) also represents over 3,000 graduate students at the University of Manitoba.
-The UMGSA is guided by its vision, goals and governing documents, all of which focus on promoting and providing graduate student advocacy, offering services and support to students, as well as developing and encouraging involvement in the graduate student community.

-The National Panhellenic Conference sororities on campus are Alpha Delta Pi, Alpha Gamma Delta, and Alpha Phi.
-Fraternities on campus include Delta Upsilon, Delta Kappa Epsilon, and Phi Delta Theta.
-Fraternity Rush and Sorority Recruitment occur during the first weeks of school in September.
+There are several sororities and fraternities on campus.

 Students can participate in the University of Manitoba Orchestra.